srobo-legacy/comp-srcomp-dev/README.md

 Serves the competition API plus some related pages (so they don't need to worry about having XSS issues) at http://localhost:5112.

+If you want to develop the srweb competition mode stuff, you'll need to arrange for http://localhost/comp-api to be routed to the above, which whatever you're using to serve srweb will probably be able to do.

 ## Test with
 `./run-all-tests`